PUBLIC HEALTH MENTORSHIP PROGRAM

 Video Testimonials from 2013 Mentors

-The Public Health Mentorship Program, which launched in January 2013, is uniquely designed for Global Health Studies minors to work on personal and professional development.
+The Public Health Mentorship Program, which launched in January 2013, is uniquely designed to foster the personal and professional development of Global Health Studies minors.

-Groups of one alumni, one upperclassman, and one underclassman work together, taking advantage of the knowledge, strengths, and needs of all parties.
-Global Health minors learn the skills and behavioral qualities valued in graduate schools and public health affiliated careers from the mentor while developing an informal peer advisor relationship with each other.
-It is not necessary for mentors to have pursued graduate education to participate.
+Each participating undergraduate student (mentee) is matched with an alumni (mentor) and encouraged to build a strong relationship together while sharing knowledge, resources, and areas for growth.
+Global Health Studies minors will have the opportunity to learn the skills and behavioral qualities valued in graduate schools and public health careers from their mentor while developing a new professional connection.
+Note that it is not necessary for mentors to have pursued graduate education to participate.

 STUDENTS & ALUMNI APPLY HERE!